Azure-Samples/Cognitive-Speech-STT-Windows/README.md

+---
+page_type: sample
+languages:
+- csharp
+products:
+- azure
+- dotnet
+- azure-cognitive-services
+description: "The sample uses a HttpTrigger to accept a dataset from a blob and performs a set of tasks."
+name: "Samples for Microsoft C# speech client library"
+urlFragment: samples-for-ms-csharp-speech-client
+---

+# Samples for Microsoft C# speech client library

-# September 2018: New Microsoft Cognitive Services Speech SDK available
+**September 2018: New Microsoft Cognitive Services Speech SDK available**

 We released a new Speech SDK supporting the new [Speech Service](https://azure.microsoft.com/services/cognitive-services/speech-services).
 The new Speech SDK comes with support for Windows, Android, Linux, Javascript and iOS.